 Have a plan to increase the diversity of the applicant pool.
 Consider what the job ad says as well as where and how you advertise and socialize the available position.

 - Use a versatile job ad.
-Consider asking applicants to provide a statement on their planned contributions to supporting an inclusive and equitable teaching and research environment.
 Broad position descriptions (rather than narrow disciplinary focus) and welcoming language are a national best practice for attracting candidates.

 - Place the job ad in outlets visible to diverse scholars.
 The University posts the ad on HigherEdJobs.com, the internal Lehigh University Human Resources pages, and to the regional HERC job board.
 In addition to the disciplinary journals, determine how else to reach scholars from historically under represented backgrounds.